What is A/B Testing?

 Improve user experience

 Running an A/B test can uncover weaknesses in your campaign.
 Let’s say you test your current landing page with a contact form at the bottom, against a new page that has a floating contact form sidebar.
 If you find you get double the form fills from the new page, that’s a good clue that poor user experience was making your audience leave before they could fill out the form.
-A/B tests are a great way to discover issues like these.
+A/B testing is a great way to discover issues like these.
 This helps you improve the experience your audience has while viewing your ad or visiting your site.
 Better experience often leads to more conversions.

 Increase ROI